adriannovegil/awesome-observability/README.md

 ## Act

-St up alerts with a simple click or perform complex anomaly detection based on machine learning algorithms.
+Setup alerts with a simple click or perform complex anomaly detection based on machine learning algorithms.

-Send alerts to popular services like Slack, SMS and PagerDuty.
+Send alerts to popular services like Slack, SMS or PagerDuty.

 Create custom triggers to perform any action.